florianfelice/PYCOF/README.md

 ### 3.2.
 Can I query a Reshift cluster with IAM user credentials?

-The function `renote_execute_sql` can take into account [IAM](https://aws.amazon.com/iam/features/manage-users/) user's credentials.
+The function `remote_execute_sql` can take into account [IAM](https://aws.amazon.com/iam/features/manage-users/) user's credentials.
 You need to ensure that your credentials file `/etc/config.json` includes the IAM access and secret keys with the Redshift cluster information.
 The only argument to change when calling the function is to set `useIAM=True`.

 The function will then use the [AWS access and secret keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html)